ps-kotetz/Microsoft.AzureSearch.PowerShell/README.md

 townNameKanji  :
 ```

-#### Or look up the state, district, and town name of Microsoft Japan office by the zip code
+#### Look up the postal information of Microsoft Japan office by the zip code

 ```powershell
 Search-AzureSearch -IndexName zipcodenew -SearchString 1080075 -FieldSelection *